TinyMPC/tinympc-mujoco/README.md

-# TinyMPCReference
+# tinympc-mujoco
-A reference implementation of TinyMPC in pure Python.
-The original C++ implementation can be found [here](https://github.com/TinyMPC/TinyMPC) .
+A reference implementation of TinyMPC in pure Python with MuJoCo simulation.
+The original C++ implementation can be found [here](https://github.com/TinyMPC/TinyMPC).

 ## Features